-If Japanese knotweed is managed professionally and responsibly, it can be permanently eradicated from your garden.
-TP Knotweed are a CHAS accredited contractor, offering comprehensive Japanese knotweed treatment plans to both the public and private sector at the UK’s most competitive rates.
+If Japanese knotweed is managed professionally and responsibly, it can be permanently removed from your garden.
+TP knotweed are a CHAS accredited contractor, offering comprehensive Japanese knotweed treatment plans to both the public and private sector at the UK’s most competitive rates.
 Get in touch with us as soon as you identify the plant, and we’d be happy to visit your property and perform a survey.

 - Benefit from the services of the fastest acting Japanese knotweed removal company in the UK.

 - Our competitive pricing means you’ll always get a great quote.

 - Choose from herbicide treatments, on-site burial, or complete excavation and disposal at a licensed landfill.

 - We can also provide a 10-Year Insurance Backed Guarantee, ensuring you peace of mind and a professional solution to your Japanese knotweed concerns.

 Once you have informed us, we will handle the entire process for you, carrying out a survey and putting a Japanese knotweed removal plan in place.
 At TP knotweed, we can make the stressful process of removing knotweed simple and trouble-free for you.